reag000/spcccomputerclub.github.io/content/posts/mathematics/hyperbolic_func.md

 \coth^2(x) - 1 = csch^2(x)
 $$

-It is easy to verify the following:
+It is easy to verify the following the sum and difference identities:

 $$
 \sinh(x \pm y) = \sinh(x)\cosh(y) \pm \cosh(x)\sinh(y)